 |Nutritional Guidelines (per serving)|

+This outstanding recipe for classic Casablanca-style couscous features steamed couscous piled high with stewed meat and vegetables.
+(You can omit the meat for a vegetarian couscous.)
+Feel free to vary the vegetables to your family's preferences, but try to include a full variety to achieve an authentically flavored sauce.
 It's become increasingly popular in recent years to garnish this dish with a generous topping of tfaya, a caramelized onion and raisin mixture that can also adorn couscous all on its own.

 - 1/4 cup vegetable oil

 - 1 tbsp. black pepper

 - 2 tsp. ginger

 - 1 tsp. turmeric, or 1/4 tsp.
 Moroccan yellow colorant